 Below are two examples of translations that conveniently used the KJV Bible or similar language as a basis for their translations:

 1. Nearly 100 years after the Book of Mormon was translated, Robert H Charles, the translator of biblical texts, “The Apocrypha and Pseudepigrapha of the Old Testament”, made it a point to imitate the language and style of the KJV of the Bible in his magnum opus.

 He did so for several reasons, including this obvious one: The KJV was the most common version read in the English-speaking world.

-Jewish scholar, Theodore Gaster, intermixed KJV and modern English in his translation of the Dead Sea Scrolls (originally written in ancient Hebrew).
-The DSSs was not in English.
-Yet, Gaster translated this ancient language into KJ English.
+2. Jewish scholar, Theodore Gaster, intermixed KJV and modern English in his translation of the Dead Sea Scrolls (DSSs).
+The scrolls were originally written in ancient Hebrew.
+Gaster could have exclusively used modern English.
+That might have been easiest.
+Yet, Gaster translated this ancient language with a blend of KJ English.
 Just like Joseph did.

 Shon Hopkin discusses Abinadi in the Book of Mormon, including the KJV variants (variants discussed around 34:00 mark):

 From Sydney Sperry: The “Isaiah Problem” in the Book of Mormon.